michaelrauh/online-fold/design.md

 Design for Fold V 2.0

 1. Read a single word from the stream.
 Remove punctuation and caps.
-Mark any new paragraphs as a break and ensure there is only one break in a row.
+Double newlines and periods are marked as text breaks.
 2. Make the initial state object
     1. Center map - LHS center to boxes
         1. LHS center is all but the right column